tomhrr/fsmu/README.md

 Movement of mail within a query directory is supported, and propagates to the underlying maildir, as well as to any other query directories that have the same message.
-This means that changes to a message's flags, as well as movement from `new` to `cur` and vice-versa, takes effect on the message in those other locations.
+This means that changes to a message's flags, as well as movement from `new` to `cur` and vice-versa, take effect on the message in those other locations.

 Whenever `cur` or `new` within the query directory is accessed, the